CMPS-2200/assignment-02-template/assignment-02.md

       each subproblem, and then combining the solutions in $O(n^2)$ time.

     What are the asymptotic running times of each of these algorithms?
+(3 pts ea.)
     Which algorithm would you choose?
+(3 pts)

     **Enter answers in `answers.md`**